RaQBro/TestAutoScriptRadu/README.md

 >	```
 >	git add .
 >
->	git commit -m "Merge with Template Application"
+>	git commit -m "Merge with Testautoscriptradu"
 >	```
 >
 >  - Upload local repository content into the repository: